EchterAlsFake/Porn_Fetch/README/ANTIVIRUS_FLAGS.md

 to automatically convert the source code into the binary file, but here comes the best:

 I am technically not able to modify this process.
 The code compilation in the GitHub actions is defined by the scripts which are available under ".github/workflows" in my repository.
-The workflow will also calculate the SHA 512 sum.
-The SHA 512 sum is a fingerprint of the file.
-It's technically not possible for anyone in the world to "fake" this sha sum.
-It's cryptographically safe.
+So what you can do is, you can after every release go to the workflow which created the binary file.
+(I'll link to it) And then you can download it, and compare the sha sum from this GitHub actions release with the official release.

 So if you compare the SHA sum from the file from GitHub actions and the SHA sum from the releases and the SHA sum matches, then you know that the file is by 100% the same.
 It's completely identical.